chenchenzi/chenzixu/content/talk/corpus/index.md

   country:

 summary: Introduction to pipeline and tools for phonetic research using large-scale speech corpora.
 abstract: "Large-scale speech datasets are increasingly central to research.
 This talk provides a practical overview of end-to-end workflows for working with large speech corpora, from acquisition and storage to preprocessing and querying.
 We will compare popular management ecosystems, including the file-based Kaldi style and the Hugging Face Datasets API, highlighting their respective advantages for annotation, scalability, and interoperability.
-Participants will learn how to adapt pre-trained large speech models such as Whisper, structure and validate metadata, efficiently query and filter large datasets, and leverage modern tools for distributed processing. "
+Participants will learn how to adapt pre-trained large speech models such as Whisper, structure and validate metadata, efficiently query and filter large datasets, and leverage modern tools for distributed processing."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2025-08-14T15:30:00Z"